gnramsay/trekpedia/README.md

 ## Development

 First development of the scraper is being carried out using Jupyter Notebooks.
-These can be found in the 'notebooks' folder under the `backend` folder.
+These can be found in the `notebooks` folder under the `backend` folder.

 ### Current progress